Are you planning to open a salon and wondering what equipment you need?

 The cost for a good salon styling chair range from $300 to $700 and costs on average $500.
 The cost for a good stylist chair or saddle stool is on average $250 and ranges from $150-$300.
 For a good basic setup, you should expect to spend about $750.
 Reception chairs, shampoo chairs, and dryer chairs would then come on top of this.

 My Recommended Salon Chairs

 The chair that is right for your salon is very individual.
-I have summarized here the two client chairs that currently hold the highest rating for salon and barbers as well as the best rated stylist chair with matt.
+I have summarized here the two client chairs that currently hold the highest rating for salons and barbers as well as the best-rated stylist chair with matte.

 Best Hydraulic Styling Chair

 This is one of the most popular chairs with a simple and clean design.